Irish Land Commission

-The Irish Land Commission was created by the British crown in 1843 to 'inquire into the occupation of the land in Ireland.
-The office of the commission was in Dublin Castle, and the records were, on its conclusion, deposited in the records tower there, from whence they were transferred in 1898 to the Public Record Office'.
-It took on the role of a rent fixing commission in 1881 via the Land Law (Ireland) Act 1881, also known as the second Irish Land Act.
+The Irish Land Commission was created by the British crown in 1843 to "inquire into the occupation of the land in Ireland.
+The office of the commission was in Dublin Castle, and the records were, on its conclusion, deposited in the records tower there, from whence they were transferred in 1898 to the Public Record Office".
+It took on the role of a rent fixing commission in 1881 under the Land Law (Ireland) Act 1881 (also known as the second Irish Land Act).
 For a century it was the body responsible for re-distributing farmland in most of Ireland.
 It was formally abolished in 1999.

 UK Land Acts

-With the Ashbourne Act 1885, the Commission developed into a tenant-purchasing commission and assisted in the agreed transfer of freehold farmland from landlord to tenant.
+Under the Purchase of Land (Ireland) Act 1885 (the Ashbourne Act), the Commission developed into a tenant-purchasing commission and assisted in the agreed transfer of freehold farmland from landlord to tenant.
 This was a response to the turbulent Land War that had started in 1879.
-It was rapidly enacted by the government of Prime Minister The Marquess of Salisbury, was funded initially with £5,000,000, and was designed to avert support for the Irish Parliamentary Party, given the larger number of voters allowed by the Reform Act 1884, before the IPP entered its alliance with William Ewart Gladstone in 1886.
+It was rapidly enacted by the government of Prime Minister The Marquess of Salisbury, was funded initially with £5,000,000, and was designed to avert support for the Irish Parliamentary Party, given the larger number of voters allowed by the Representation of the People Act 1884, before the IPP entered an alliance with William Ewart Gladstone in 1886.

 The Commission eventually transferred 13.5 million acres (55,000 km2) by 1920.
 Following the Land Conference of December 1902 arranged by the Chief Secretary for Ireland George Wyndham, the Land Purchase (Ireland) Act 1903 was steered through Parliament by William O'Brien, which provided government finance to buy out freeholds, with the former tenant farmers paying back the capital over 68 years.
 This was managed by the Land Commission, along with ancillary work such as compiling statistics.
 Valuations were reckoned on a years purchase (Y.P.) basis, the price being a multiple of (perhaps 16 times) the annual rent, instead of the discounted cash flow method used today.
 The commission had to supervise the haggling process and find the fairest multiple for every transfer.
-The loans issued by government were resold in the capital markets as Land Bonds.
+The loans issued by the government were resold in the capital markets as Land Bonds.